 Can transfer students and enrolled students apply for Tuition Exchange for the first time?

 Yes, but unfortunately it is unlikely an award would be available.
-Connecticut College offers new awards to incoming first-years, not to upper-class students.
-A Tuition Exchange award is only available to a transfer or enrolled student, if one of Connecticut College's Tuition Exchange recipients rescinds the award, becomes ineligible, or transfers to another institution.
+Connecticut College offers new awards to incoming first-years, not to upper class students.
+A Tuition Exchange award is only available to a transfer or enrolled student, if one of Connecticut College’s Tuition Exchange recipients rescinds the award, becomes ineligible, or transfers to another institution.

 How does a prospective applicant apply for Tuition Exchange?

 To begin the process, the prospective student or his/her parent should contact the liaison officer from the exporting institution.
-Then, the exporting institution completes a simple one-page application and mails the form to the Connecticut College Office of Admission.
-Upon receipt, the Admission Office files the Tuition Exchange application with the student's other admission materials and reviews the request for an award with the request for admission.
+Then, the exporting institution completes a simple one-page application and sends the form to the Connecticut College Office of Admission.
+Upon receipt, the Admission Office files the Tuition Exchange application with the student’s other admission materials and reviews the request for an award with the request for admission.

 When will I find out if I get Tuition Exchange?

 Connecticut College notifies a student of his or her admission and Tuition Exchange decisions simultaneously.
 Due to the small number of Tuition Exchange awards offered per year, we do maintain a short waitlist for Tuition Exchange awards.

 Can I apply for Tuition Exchange if I do not need financial aid?